-My evolution in this music over the years is due not only to the experience of playing the music with different partners, also my harmonic analysis of this work.
-You could say that Schmitt has a hyper-developed sense of harmonic language, and in this cycle it’s obvious that he was already thinking of orchestrating it, which indeed he did about a decade later.
+My evolution in this music over the years is due not only to the experience of playing the music with different partners, but also my harmonic analysis of this work.
+You could say that Schmitt has a hyper-developed sense of harmonic language, and in this cycle it’s obvious that he was already thinking of orchestrating it — which indeed he did about a decade later.

 What Schmitt manages to do in Le petit elfe is to take the melodic part which is reduced to a mere five notes of the primo part, and then vary the colors dramatically in the secondo part.
 Only a great master of writing could meet such a challenge so well.